GLEAM: A Multimodal Imaging Dataset and HAMM for Glaucoma Classification: Discussion

 \section{Discussion}

-HAMM demonstrates significant advantages in glaucoma classification by effectively integrating multiple imaging modalities—SLO, OCT, and VF testing.
+HAMM demonstrates significant advantages in glaucoma classification by effectively integrating multiple imaging modalities.
 By leveraging hierarchical attention mechanisms, HAMM not only learns robust multimodal feature representations but also emulates clinical reasoning by assigning adaptive weights to each modality.
 This enables the model to capture the interplay between structural and functional data, improving the overall classification performance.
 The results show that HAMM outperforms single-modality and traditional dual-modality approaches, making it a promising tool for accurate glaucoma diagnosis and staging.

-In clinical practice, the accurate assessment of glaucoma progression relies heavily on both structural and functional information.
-While our model integrates multimodal imaging, we recognize that VF data may not always be available or feasible for every patient.
-Therefore, to enhance clinical translation, we plan to explore the model's performance when VF data is excluded or when the model is trained with stratified MD bins.
-Additionally, to align better with clinical staging, we are considering the introduction of an ordinal loss function in future versions of our model.
-This would provide a more clinically intuitive representation of glaucoma progression, where each stage reflects a meaningful transition in disease severity.

-Despite the promising results, there is one limitation to our study: the generalizability of the model.
-The current dataset is collected from a single clinical center using specific imaging devices.
-To improve the model's robustness and ensure its applicability across different clinical environments, future work will include multi-center data validation and the exploration of domain adaptation methods.

-An important consideration in glaucoma diagnosis is the heterogeneity of disease subtypes.
-Different subtypes, such as primary open-angle glaucoma, normal-tension glaucoma, pseudoexfoliative glaucoma, and angle-closure glaucoma, have distinct pathophysiological features and spatial patterns of damage.
-Currently, our dataset does not account for these variations, which could potentially affect the model’s learning process.
-Future research should include explicit labeling of glaucoma subtypes or employ domain adaptation techniques to better address the subtype-specific variations.
-Incorporating this information will improve the model's ability to differentiate between the nuances of various glaucoma subtypes and enhance its clinical applicability.